Oli-Bateson/vagrant-ansible-centos7-LNMP/README.md

 (copy generated vagrant user private key into VM and set up SSH config - see below for one-off intervention) vagrant reload --provision
 ```
-Ansible cannot be installed on Windows, and so it will be installed into the VM by Vagrant and then run from within to provision the VM.
-However the initial Ansible run fails as the VM needs to be able to provision itself via an SSH connection but cannot connect.
+Ansible cannot be installed on Windows, and so it will be installed into the VM by Vagrant and then run from within to
+provision the VM.
+However, the initial Ansible run fails as the VM needs to be able to provision itself via an SSH
+connection but cannot connect at this stage.
 The one-off manual steps to rectify this are as follows:
 1. Copy the generated `private_key` from `.vagrant/machines/default/virtualbox` into the VM for vagrant user as `~/.ssh.private_key`
 2. SSH into the VM